matthewtownson/Python_KD4014/setup.md

 2. Download the Python 3 installer for Windows.

-3. Double-click the executable and install Python 3 using _MOST_ of the default settings.
-The only exception is to check the **Make Anaconda the default Python** option.
+3. Double-click the executable and install Python 3 using _MOST_ of the default settings, the only exception is to check **Add Anaconda to my PATH environment variable**.

 ### Mac OS X - [Video tutorial][video-mac]